HenryXi/spring-boot/spring-boot-swagger2/etc/Spring Boot Swagger2 example.md

 # Spring Boot Swagger2 example
 [Swagger](https://swagger.io/) can help you generate document for your restful API.
 This blog will show you how to use it.
-I assume that you have know how to use Spring Boot.
+I assume that you have known how to use Spring Boot.
 The structure of example project is like following.
 ```
 ├─main
 │  ├─java